13 Best Spanish Islands

 We may earn a commission from affiliate links ()

-In addition to the beauty, culture, and history of Spain's continental area, its many islands offer a different vacation experience.
+In addition to the beauty, culture, and history of Spain's continental area, its many islands offer a completely different vacation experience.
 Filled with their own unique attractions and appeal, Spain's Canary, Balearic, and Atlantic islands are wonderfully diverse destinations.

 Spain's islands are primarily in two areas: The Balearic Islands are in the Mediterranean Sea, and the main islands include the well-known Ibiza and Mallorca (also called Majorca), as well as Menorca and Formentera.
 The Canary Islands are out in the Atlantic Ocean, closest to the African coast of Morocco.
 The main Canary Islands are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.

 When you visit any of Spain's islands, make sure you venture off the beach, outside the resort area, and into the island's real local culture and natural beauty.
 For sightseeing ideas, use our list of the best Spanish islands.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.